 For SaaS companies with demo request forms, multi-step forms can be particularly powerful, and not just for reducing form abandonment.
 By embedding a calendar scheduler (such as Calendly or Chili Piper) into a page of your pop-up form that allows leads to set their own meeting time, you can reduce friction in the demo process.
-We did this on our own site and doubled our demo rate.
+Digioh used this very tactic to double our demo rate.

 This conversational multi-step form reverses the approach of the first type.
 Instead of collecting the email or mobile number first and getting additional information second, this multi-step form asks for the profile data first and the email address in the final step.

-Then, once you collect the email, you can combine the initial preference data with their email to identify users and deliver personalized messaging across channels.
+Then, once you collect the email, you can combine the initial preference data with their email to identify users, consolidate user profiles, and deliver personalized messaging across channels.

-3) The Multichannel Experience: Use two-part email/SMS opt-in forms to deepen your connection with visitors.
+3) Use two-step email/SMS opt-in forms to deepen your connection with visitors.

 In this example, the first page collects and submits the email address, then a second page invites the visitor to sign up for SMS updates.
 This allows you to grow your SMS subscriber list without sacrificing email list growth.

-Even if visitors don’t complete the second step, you still get the data collected on the first step, giving you a connection to these visitors and an opportunity to get that second-step information in the future.
+Even if visitors don’t complete the second step, you still get the data collected on the first step, giving you a connection to these visitors and an opportunity to get more data in the future.
 When these visitors click on a link in your text messages or emails, you can target them on your site with a pop-up inviting them to connect with your brand on an additional channel.

 For mobile visitors, you can increase mobile opt-in rates with a mobile-friendly one-tap opt-in button.
 These buttons populate an opt-in text in your visitors’ native text messaging app.
 When users hit “send” on that message, they join your SMS list.